facil-io/cstl/stl_slices/400 server.md

 void fio_defer(void (*task)(void *u1, void *u2), void *udata1, void *udata2);
 ```

 Schedules a task for delayed execution.
-This function is thread-safe.
+This function is thread-safe and schedules the task within the Server's task queue.

 ### `fio_protocol_s`